Author – Rishi Rawat

 - Minimize adverse impact on the environment through optimized building siting & design, material selection, and aggressive use of energy conservation measures

-- Building performance should exceed minimum International Energy Code (IEC) compliance level by 30-40%.
+- Building performance should exceed the minimum criteria of the International Energy Code compliance level by 30%

 4. Indoor Environmental Quality